szabgab/perlmaven.com/sites/en/pages/vagrant-perl-development-environment.md

 ## Upgrade from older version

-This article described the initial installation of the <b>Perl Development Environment</b>.
+This article described the initial installation of the **Perl Development Environment**.
 Later as newer versions are released you might want to follow the instructions to
 [upgrade the Vagrant Perl Development Environment](/upgrade-vagrant-perl-development-environment).